 Athletics will continue to monitor updates and guidelines from the local/state authorities, the CDC and the NCAA and incorporate these into operations as needed to ensure the safety of student-athletes and staff.
+Athletics will confer with the county and state health departments as needed.
 We are currently working with our NJAC conference partners to create as many uniform guidelines as possible among all conference teams.